Undergraduate Department of

 The FSU Department of Statistics offers a certificate in Statistical Analysis System (SAS) Programming and Data Analysis.
 The certificate is designed to provide students with in-demand programming and statistical computing skills using one of the leading statistical software packages.
 Focus is placed on applications that require data management and statistical analyses.
 A certificate with honors option is available.

-The undergraduate certificate requires twelve semester hours consisting of one required core course, STA 3024, and three elective courses with a SAS component selected from the following list: STA 3064, 4173, 4202, 4203, 4664, 4702, and 4853.
+The undergraduate certificate requires twelve semester hours consisting of one required core course, STA 3024, and three elective courses with a SAS component selected from the following list: STA 3064, 4173, 4202, 4203, 4664, 4702, 4853, 4930 (depending on the topic—check with an advisor) and 4931.
 Students seeking the honors designation may take STA 5066 in place of STA 3024 as the required core course or augment STA 3024 for honors credit.
 The coursework will also meet the requirements for students seeking a minor in statistics and can be embedded into a program for those students seeking a major in statistics.
-In addition, an applicant must submit a binder of coursework involving SAS.
-The binder will include major assignments or projects from the courses in the certificate program with all four courses being represented.
-The completed portfolio will demonstrate several dimensions of SAS skills that are deemed valuable for public sector, private sector, or graduate school work.
-The certificate application form and more program details may be found at http://www.stat.fsu.edu/SAS-Certificate.

 Definition of Prefixes